 Seoul Hiking Tourism Center, located in Samcheong-dong, Jongno-gu, Seoul, is often the starting point for hiking trips.
-Visitors come here to rent hiking clothes, shoes, poles, and other safety equipment before setting off.
+Visitors come here to rent hiking clothes, shoes, poles and other safety equipment before setting off.
 They walk through the city streets and head to Bugak Mountain, stretching from the entrance of Samcheong Park to Palgakjeong Pavilion and Malbawi Observatory, taking about 3 hours.

-Tourist Maria Jose (from Mexico) shared that eating instant noodles and gimbap together on the mountain top created a unique Korean experience: "I never thought I would eat ramyeon noodles while hiking.
+Tourist Maria Jose (from Mexico) shared that eating instant noodles and gimbap together on the mountain top created a unique Korean experience: "I never thought that I would eat ramyeon noodles while hiking.
 So for me, climbing to the top of the mountain and enjoying ramyeon noodles was a unique experience."

 Source: https://baolaocai.vn/leo-nui-trong-thanh-pho-xu-huong-du-lich-hut-khach-o-seoul-post649833.html